AI

 I’ve looked at enough implementations to see patterns in what succeeds versus what fails.

 The teams seeing real results use multi-tier approaches.
 They combine exact matching for identical queries, semantic matching for similar questions, and fall back to full API calls when nothing matches.
-Redis-based architectures deliver this with around 389ms average response time - roughly three times faster than non-cached approaches.
+Cloud providers have caught on - Microsoft offers Azure Cosmos DB for semantic caching, Google has Vertex AI with Vector Search, and AWS provides Titan embedding with MemoryDB.

 What doesn’t work: trying to cache everything.
 Some queries are truly unique.
 Some contexts change so fast that caching adds complexity without benefit.
-The teams doing this well identify their repetitive traffic - usually 40-60% of queries - and focus there.
+The teams doing this well identify their repetitive traffic - over 30% of LLM queries are semantically similar - and focus there.

 Start small.
 Pick your highest-volume endpoint.
 Add semantic caching.
 Measure for a week.
 You’ll know pretty quickly if this is worth expanding.

 The pattern that emerges is simple: prompt caching is the highest ROI optimization for LLM applications.
 Not prompt engineering.
 Not model fine-tuning.
 Not switching providers.
-Caching what you are already sending anyway.
+Caching what you’re already sending anyway.

 Most teams leave this money on the table because they overthink it.
-The infrastructure is mature, the costs are proven, and the implementation is straightforward.
+The infrastructure is mature - every major provider now offers some form of caching, from Anthropic’s 90% cost reduction to OpenAI’s automatic 50% savings.
+The implementation is straightforward.
 You just need to cache the right thing.

 About the Author